 This recipe is also very accomodating.
 Since I am time challenged, I find it helpful to prepare the kugel in the morning and then bake it once I get home from work in the evening.

 Variations: I have not tried it yet, but, try substituting crushed matzah or rice instead of bread.

 3 onions (or more) diced, about 2 cups

 4 tablespoons oil

-Combine water (or juice) and milk and pour over challah.
+Combine water and pour over challah.
 Mix until challah is soft, but not too mushy.
 Add remaining ingredients and mix well.

 Pour into cupcake pans lined with cupcake holders.
 Bake for approximately 1 hour or until done.